promatia/acts/act_proposals/promabank.md

 The national currency of Promatia shall be the Proma.

 #### Segment 2: Symbol
-The symbol of the national currency shall be Ⱀ Ⳏ
+The symbol of the national currency shall be `Ⱀ`.

 #### Segment 3: Legal Tender
 The Proma shall serve as the legal tender of Promatia, and all persons, organisations, and government institutions must accept it for all debts, taxes, duties, and tariffs.